muchimi/JoystickGremlinEx/README.md

 # Change log

+### (m76T154A)
+- Fix: input registry sync creates any missing profile entries on save if not defined yet.

 ### (m76T154)
 - New: Filter: Added Mapped (all modes) button to show inputs used across all modes.
 - Change: Input tracking consolidated to reduce internal API calls.